openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

 #.
 Please select Neutron networking.
     The 6WIND virtual accelerator supports all tunneling models (VXLAN, GRE) and VLAN segmentation.
-    For GRE segmentation you need to enable it from Fuel CLI
+    For GRE segmentation you need to enable it from Fuel CLI.

+    It is **strongly recommended to use VXLAN** (or GRE) tunneling.

     .. image:: images/network.png
        :width: 80%